A Multi Criteria System for the Identification of High Achieving and Creative/Productive Giftedness

 Borland, J. (2004).
 Issues and practices in the identification and education of gifted students from under-represented groups (RM04186).
 Storrs: University of Connecticut, The National Research Center of the Gifted and Talented.

 Dai, D. Y. (2010).
 The nature and nurture of giftedness: A new framework for understanding gifted education.
-New York, NY: Teachers College Press.
+New York: Teachers College Press.

 Delcourt, M., Dewey, C., & Goldberg, M. (2007).
 Cognitive and affective learning outcomes of gifted elementary school students.
 Gifted Child Quarterly, 51, 359-381.